 On this page:

 From 6 March 2014, you may be able to file a Full Payment Submission (FPS) or an Employer Payment Summary (EPS) to report PAYE information relating to payments for the tax year commencing 6 April 2014 (2014-15).
 If you want to do this, please ask your software provider whether they have included this functionality.
+If you use HMRC's Basic PAYE Tools, you will be able to do this from 3 April 2014 when the 2014-15 version will be available.

 If you think you will benefit from this, see HMRC's guidance 'Relaxation of reporting arrangements for small businesses with fewer than 50 employees'.